-SECTION 5 - Representation
+SECTION 7 - Representation

-Where union representation is requested by an employee during an investigation by the agency Inspector General's Office, or during a predetermination conference, a union steward will be allowed a reasonable amount of accrued leave, other than sick leave, to attend such meetings, subject to prior approval by the steward's immediate supervisor.
+Where PBA representation is requested by an employee during an investigation by the agency Inspector General's Office, or during a predetermination conference, a PBA steward will be allowed a reasonable amount of accrued leave, other than sick leave, to attend such meetings, subject to prior approval by the steward's immediate supervisor.
 Such leave will be approved if the steward can be allowed leave without interfering with, or unduly hampering, the operations of the unit to which the steward is regularly assigned.
-Where an employee is represented by a Union Representative in a predetermination conference, the Union Representative shall be notified of the disposition of the predetermination conference.
+Where an employee is represented by a PBA Representative in a predetermination conference, the PBA Representative shall be notified of the disposition of the predetermination conference.

-Article 8 WORK FORCE REDUCTION
+Article 8 WORKFORCE REDUCTION